Show the exit code of the last command.

-It's been a while since I added the current Git branch to my command prompt to better aid my development efforts.
-Since then I've started working with several versions of Ruby and find myself working more frequently in situations where the exit status of the last command is a useful thing to know.
-I've updated my prompt to look like this:
+It's been a while since I [added the current Git branch to my command prompt](http://barkingiguana.com/2008/11/15/get-the-current-git-branch-in-your-command-prompt) to help with my development workflow.
+Since then I've started juggling multiple Ruby versions and I find myself increasingly wanting to know the exit status of the last command at a glance.
+So I gave my prompt an upgrade.

 # Show the exit code of the last command.